nixcodeit/nixcode-ai/README.md

 - Version control operations
 - Project structure understanding
 - Text search and replace across multiple files
+- Branch and tag management
+- Stash operations for work-in-progress changes

 The tool system is designed to be extensible, making it easy to add new capabilities for the LLM to leverage.